Los Angeles PHP

 Group therapy sessions are often the primary activity in most outpatient programs, regardless of the program intensity.
 There are different types of groups as well, including small groups where the attendees are encouraged to share when comfortable and are generally guided by a licensed clinician.

 There are also educational classes that help put the patient’s attention on how they deal with interpersonal relationships.
-These classes focus on psychosocial education and the overarching family-related aspect of recovery and are taught tools to help them communicate more effectively, resolve more conflicts, and techniques for stress reduction.
+These classes focus on psychosocial education and the overarching family-related aspect of recovery.
+Clients are taught tools to help them communicate more effectively, resolve conflicts, and develop techniques for stress reduction.
+Clients may also learn coping strategies for dealing with triggers in a healthy manner to support relapse prevention.

 Finally, there are family-focused groups that help encourage family members to discuss and heal trauma and conflict that has been buried or lingering for long periods.
 These sessions are frequently built around rebuilding trust and avoiding becoming codependent or an enabler.
 They also teach healthy ways to support loved ones in recovery.